 In addition to that, I am a tourist now.
 However, I was delighted to find a different study topic of mine becoming more visible in town: The market for sustainable clothing is growing – just as a study of four students of management of environment predicted in 2006.
 Granted, there might be a link to gentrification in this development.
 Nevertheless, I happily collected some shopping guides on the matter and went to explore the city with some semi-accurate maps on a different mission than exhibitions, parties and food – my all-time favourites in Berlin.

 Sonnenallee, Berlin: A walk down memory lane

 The main reason we wanted to move to Neukölln: It was still central and we could easily afford the rent for the style of the apartment we wanted: big rooms, high ceilings, wooden floor, nice balcony, bathtub, spacious kitchen which eventually we found on Treptower Straße, just off Sonnenallee.
 I loved the little Hertzbergplatz in front, not because I ever played mini-golf there, but because it was like an oasis in the city.
 Coming home early in the morning, I would always meet a fox on its way to bed too.
-Over the years first bars popped up in Rixdorf, but only after I moved to Kottbusser Damm in 2009, the overall neighbourhood started to change more dramatically.
+Over the years first bars popped up in Rixdorf, but only after I moved to Kottbusser Damm in 2009, did the overall neighbourhood start to change more dramatically.